One of the best things highbush cranberries can become is a brilliant red jelly. This one flavored with ginger and spices is my favorite.

 - 32 oz highbush cranberries or 4 cups highbush cranberry juice * see note

 - Zest of one large orange grated on a microplane

 - 4 teaspoons powdered pectin preferably Cuisine Tech brand

 - 4 cups sugar

 - 2 teaspoons lemon juice or ¼ teaspoon citric acid

-- Bring the mixture to a rolling boil, and cook until it gets to 225, then begin doing set tests, dropping small spoonfuls on a frozen metal surface or plate, watching to see when the mixture barely holds it’s shape.
-My sweet spot is usually around 225-230 F.
+- Cook until it gets to 225 F, then begin doing set tests.
+Drop small spoonfuls on a frozen metal surface or plate, watching to see when the mixture barely holds it’s shape.
+My sweet spot is around 225-230 F.